Frequently Asked Questions

 Motus is a wholesale insurance broker.
-We sell our products through appointed retail insurance brokers who specialize in the needs of common interest developments (Condominiums & Townhomes).
+We sell our products through appointed retail insurance brokers who specialize in the needs of residential and commercial associations (including condominiums, townhomes, and other similar communities – see below for more information).
 As a broker, Motus is legally obligated to work in the consumer’s best interests rather than the insurance company’s best interest.
 Motus can also sell the program directly to associations that qualify.
 There is no discount for working directly with Motus; we simply need to serve associations that our appointed retail agents do not represent.

-Motus created the Opt-In Master Earthquake Program to meet the specific needs of California condominium owners.
+Motus created the Opt-In Master Earthquake Program to meet the specific needs of condominium owners and association boards.
 Our underwriting partners are Insurance Company of the West, Aegis Security Insurance Company, and Palomar — all are rated “A- / Excellent” or better by AM Best (go to www.ambest.com for more information on ratings).

-1) For the HOA, the corporation, having as many people buy full coverage earthquake insurance is critical.
-The more people that buy increases the association’s ability to rebuild and generally decreases the time it takes to rebuild.
+1) For the Association (the corporation), having as many people buy full coverage earthquake insurance is critical.
+When more association members purchase insurance, the association’s ability to rebuild increases, and the time to rebuild generally decreases.
 Most importantly, it gives the association a much better chance to secure a Small Business Association (SBA) disaster loan of up to $2,000,000.
 The savings in interest on this loan alone, over 30 years, can be well over $1,500,000.
 The SBA disaster loan is interest-free for the first 12 months and currently 2.5% after that.
 The Motus program can also help secure and collateralize a private loan if that is needed.

 2) For the board, this helps reduce its largest D&O exposure: failure to maintain insurance.
 Some D&O policies cover this, but most do not protect the individual directors from lawsuits after an earthquake.
 By enrolling, the board is clearly documenting its consideration of earthquake insurance (the legal minimum).
 The Motus Program allows the board to claim even more: “We not only considered earthquake insurance, we offered it to all unit owners.”
-The Motus Program demonstrates this proactive step that will give boards great legal protection.
+The Motus Program is a clear, proactive step that demonstrates that the board is fulfilling its obligations.

 3) As for the unit owners, they can all access earthquake insurance, which is a big deal.
-In the absence of a master earthquake policy, roughly 70% of condo owners cannot access earthquake insurance.
+In the absence of a master earthquake policy, roughly 70% of association members / unit owners are not eligible to purchase earthquake insurance.
 It also finally allows unit owners to fully protect the equity in their home – buying coverage for foundations, underground pipes, common areas, residential buildings and the interior of their units.
 It saves the unit owners a lot of money since they can access actuarially sound underwriting and pricing.
 The policy also has a guaranteed cash value if the association decides to not rebuild.

-Motus Earthquake Insurance Programs are backed by the largest, most financially-sound earthquake insurance companies that provide insurance for Homeowners Associations in California.
+Motus Earthquake Insurance Programs are backed by the largest, most financially-sound earthquake insurance companies that provide insurance for residential and commercial associations.
 Specifically, Motus works with Insurance Company of the West (“ICW”), Aegis Security Insurance Company (“Aegis”) and Palomar Group (“Palomar”).
 All three carriers are rated at least “A- / Excellent” or better by AM Best.
 If you are a Motus client, consult your Motus Program materials to see which of our carriers backs your association’s program.
 If you would like to read more about the financial strength of our insurers, go to the AM Best website (www.ambest.com).

 The association can apply for a $2,000,000 loan from the Small business association (SBA) to help pay for damages to common areas and residential buildings that were not covered by a master insurance policy.
 These loans are very competitive and roughly 50% of condos that apply for them, receive them.
 These loans have a 30-year term, are interest free for the first 12 months and a rate of 2.5% after that.
 These are incredible terms on a loan, so whether or not your association decides to rebuild, it is critical that your boards quickly apply for an SBA loan after a disaster.
 The association does not have to take the loan but getting an SBA loan approval is a MUST.
 If your association enrolls into Motus, this will help your association qualify for this SBA loan.